 Usage is kWh per year and all prices include GST.

-This means EnergyAustralia’s Flat Tariff offer is 12% less than the reference price for annual electricity usage for an average household in the ACT.
+This means EnergyAustralia’s Flat Tariff offer is 1% more than the reference price for annual electricity usage for an average household in the ACT.

 Electricity plans are now easy to compare – just look at the percentage difference from the reference price.
 The bigger the discount off the reference price, the better the deal for you.